aws/aws-cdk/packages/@aws-cdk/aws-elasticloadbalancingv2/README.md

 ### Targets and Target Groups

 Application and Network Load Balancers organize load balancing targets in Target Groups.
-If you add your balancing targets (such as AutoScaling groups, ECS services or individual instances) to your listener directly, the appropriate `TargetGroup` will be automatically created for you.
+If you add your balancing targets (such as AutoScalingGroups, ECS services or individual instances) to your listener directly, the appropriate `TargetGroup` will be automatically created for you.